aiven/devportal/docs/products/kafka/howto/manage-quotas.rst

 2. Locate the quota you want to update.
 3. Select **Update**  next to the quota to open the **Update quota** screen.
 4. Modify the quota value as needed.
-5. Select **Save changes** to ave the changes and update the quota.
+5. Select **Save changes** to save the changes and update the quota.

 Delete quota
 ---------------